PROFESSIONAL TRAINING COURSE #1

 2-C) There is an aspect of this profession that is similar to the profession of being an electrician or dentist, and that aspect is training and certification.
 You wouldn't try to drill on someone's teeth without dental training, or install the electrical wiring in a solar battery system (shown here) without getting electrical training.
 And you wouldn't want a "serviceman" to work on YOUR teeth without dental training.

-The main difference in this business is that a lot of people who are trying to be movers think they can just figure out how to be a mover as they go along, by just doing moving work.
+The main difference in this moving business is that a lot of people who are trying to be movers think they can just figure out how to be a mover as they go along, by just doing moving work.
 But that's only because they don't know that they don't know some very important things.

-2-D) Take for example a mover who hooked up the water hoses on a washing machine, and left the job after the customer was happy with the completed job.
+2-D) Take for example a mover who hooked up the water hoses on a washing machine, did a fine job and left the job after the customer was happy with the completed job.
 The mover didn't know the mover-rule that he was supposed to get a water damage liability disclaimer before working on water lines, or that the disclaimer also instructs the customer to watch for water leakage during the first drain cycle.

-He forgot to put the drain hose in the drain slot, and wasn't trained to know the mover-rule of having to zip-tie the drain hose onto the drain slot.
+This mover forgot to put the drain hose in the drain slot, and wasn't trained to know the mover-rule of having to zip-tie the drain hose onto the drain slot.
 The customer turned on the washer, left the house to go to dinner, and the house flooded with no one home, resulting in a $9,998 damage claim.

 This is a section of the floor that needed to be replaced, along with most of the HVAC system the water ran down into.